 The World Cultures collection is closely linked to the history of the Ulster Museum and primarily covers material from the Arctic, Africa, the Americas, Asia, and Oceania (including Australia and New Zealand).
-Every object tells a story not only of the person who made or used it but also of the person who collected it.
+Every object tells multiple stories of the people and places associated with it and its journey into the museum’s collection.

 Objects in the collection include baskets, masks, figures, tools and weapons, clothing and jewellery.
 One of the rarest items in the collection is a tapa cloth figure from Easter Island, which was recently displayed at the National Gallery of Australia in Canberra alongside one of only two other known examples in the world.

 In light of the decolonisation agenda within museums the implementation of a new approach to these collections is a priority for National Museums NI.
 We aim to be open and collaborative in our actions, to include multiple perspectives and encourage dialogue.